blue-oil/blueoil/docs/usage/export.md

 # python3 blueoil/cmd/export.py -h
 Usage: export.py [OPTIONS]

-  Exporting a trained model to proto buffer files and meta config yaml.
+  Exporting a trained model to proto buffer files and meta yaml.

   In the case with `images` option, create each layer output value npy files in `export/{restore_path}/{image_size}/{image_name}/**.npy` for debug.